So, you're planning (or needing) to have a dental procedure?

-Depending on where you live, you also may not get coverage for things like prosthetic limbs or ambulance services.
+Depending on where you live, you also may not receive coverage for things like prosthetic limbs or ambulance services.

-If your dental procedure is so extensive that you need to be operated on in a hospital, Medicare will likely cover it.
+As mentioned above, if your dental procedure is so extensive and as a result of an emergency, that you need to be operated on in a hospital, you will likely be covered.
 This is especially true if you have to stay overnight or the surgery is high risk.

-If your dentist or oral surgeon has not referred you to the hospital for your procedure, Medicare won't plan on footing the bill.
+If your dentist or oral surgeon has not referred you to the hospital for your procedure, Canada won't be footing the bill.

 Green Shield has a comprehensive list of benefits depending on the policy you have taken out.
 Each policy insures for or reimburses for certain things, so it is important you read your insurance forms carefully.

 In some cases, Green Shield will pay for your dental procedure, but not the entire thing.

 For example, if you have a benefit that pays 80% of the bill, and the dentist or oral surgeon charges you $2800 for his or her services, then Green Shield will pay $2240.
 You will be responsible for the rest.